Greece’s Lake Prespa National Park is a place where nature, culture, and history mix in creating a fascinating landmark for visitors of all ages.

 Important species of mammals, such as the brown bear, wolf, roe deer, European hare, boar, European wildcat, and chamois, are found on the mountain slopes around the two lakes.

 The area also boasts 26 species of bats out of a total 45 species in the whole of Europe.
 There are also 23 species of fish, eight of which are endemic in the lakes.

 The flora of Lake Prespa includes several protected species—amongst them many plants native to the Balkans.

 Agios Achilleios is a small island connected to the mainland by a floating bridge.
 Its Agios Georgios chapel with 15th century frescoes serves as the small community cemetery.

 The highlight of this tiny island is the ruins of the Agios Achilleios Basilica built by Czar Samuel in the 10th century.

 Agios Germanos is a traditional village with many houses retaining the traditional, local architectural style.
 The Byzantine church of the same name dates to the beginning of the 11th century.

 Kale Hill offers a panoramic view over Lesser Prespa.
 It took its name from French troops in World War I because it reminded them of the English Channel.

-The shore of Great Prespa Lake offers many stretches where one can swim.
+The shore of Great Prespa Lake possesses many stretches where one can swim.
 Koula Beach is one of them.
-It is also great for a picnic, during which you can watch pelicans and herons flying from Lesser Prespa to feed in Great Prespa Lake.
+It is also great for a picnic during which you can watch pelicans and herons flying from Lesser Prespa to feed in Great Prespa Lake.

-The village of Psarades in the shore of Lesser Prespa lake is full of restaurants offering fresh lake fish and local delicacies such as the famous Prespa beans, sweet red peppers and small dried fish.
-From there, small boats offer tours on the lake.
+The village of Psarades on the shore of Lesser Prespa Lake is full of restaurants offering fresh lake fish and local delicacies, such as the famous Prespa beans, sweet red peppers, and small dried fish.
+Small boats also offer tours on the lake.